-- 4.1 IN GENERAL.
-A Participant (or the Participant's duly authorized representative) may direct a distribution of all or a portion of the Participant's Account at any time and from time to time in such form and in such manner as is acceptable to the Custodian A distribution shall be made only upon notification to the Custodian pursuant to Section 4.7 below. - 4.2 METHODS OF DISTRIBUTION.
-Subject to Section 4.3, the Participant (or the Participant's duly authorized representative) or, if the Participant is deceased, a Beneficiary, may elect to have the balance in the Participant's Account distributed, in cash or in kind, as follows: - (a) In a single lump sum payment; - (b) In equal or substantially equal installments at least annually over a period certain not extending beyond the life or life expectancy of the Participant or Beneficiary or the joint lives or joint life expectancies of the Participant and Beneficiary; - (c) By purchase of an annuity contract which satisfies the requirements of Code Sections 408(b)(1), (3) and (4) and provides for equal or substantially equal payments, at least annually, over the life or life expectancy of the Participant or Beneficiary or the joint lives or joint life expectancies of the Participant and Beneficiary, and which meets the requirements set forth in Section 1.401(a)(9)-6 of the Income Tax Regulations including the incidental death benefit requirements set forth in Section 1.401(a)(9)-6 (Q&A-2((e)) of the Income Tax Regulations or any successor; - (d) In monthly, quarterly or annual installments in such amount(s) as the Participant or Beneficiary may request; or - (e) Any combination of the above (subject to the requirements of the Code).
+4.1 IN GENERAL.
+A Participant (or the Participant's duly authorized representative) may direct a distribution of all or a portion of the Participant's Roth IRA at any time and from time to time in such form and in such manner as is acceptable to the Custodian.
+A distribution shall be made only upon notification to the Custodian pursuant to Section 4.4 below.

-(f) Subject to the minimum distribution requirements set forth in Section 4.3 below, unless an annuity contract is purchased and distributions from the contract have commenced, the Participant or Beneficiary may change the method of distribution at any time before benefits are completely distributed by filing a new election with the Custodian prior to the effective date of the change in method of distribution.
+- 4.2 METHODS OF DISTRIBUTION.
+Subject to Section 4.3, the Participant (or the Participant's duly authorized representative) or, if the Participant is deceased, a Beneficiary, may elect to have the balance in the Participant's Roth IRA distributed in cash or in kind as follows: - (a) In a single lump sum payment; - (b) In equal or substantially equal installments at least annually over a period not extending beyond the life or life expectancy of the Participant or Beneficiary or the joint lives or joint life expectancies of the Participant and Beneficiary; - (c) By purchase of an annuity contract satisfying the requirements of Code Sections 408(b)(1), (3), and (4) and providing for equal or substantially equal payments at least annually over the life or life expectancy of the Participant or Beneficiary or the joint lives or joint life expectancies of the Participant and Beneficiary; - (d) In monthly, quarterly or annual installments in such amount(s) as the Participant or Beneficiary may request; or - (e) Any combination of the above (subject to the requirements of the Code). - (f) Subject to the post-death required minimum distribution requirements set forth in Section 4.3 below, unless an annuity contract is purchased and distributions have commenced, the Participant or Beneficiary may change the method of distribution at any time before benefits are completely distributed by filing a new election with the Custodian prior to the effective date of the change in method of distribution. - 4.3 DEATH BENEFITS.
+No amount is required to be distributed prior to the death of the individual for whose benefit the account was originally established.
+If this is an inherited IRA within the meaning of Code Section 408(d)(3)(C), the preceding sentence does not apply.